 Spring 2 - Charlie and the chocolate factory

 WOW!
 Factor: Visit to Cadbury’s World

-Fantastic Finish: Chocolate making and Sale
+Fantastic Finish: Chocolate making

 Book: Charlie and the Chocolate Factory Author: Roald Dahl

 This unit is introduced with an exciting visit from the Chocolate Museum where children find out how chocolate is created and enjoy tasting a range of delicious chocolate products.
 During lessons, they map the journey from the cocoa pod to the end product, then design and make their own chocolate delights!
 The children become mini Scientists when they investigate reversible and irreversible changes and plan and investigate different melting points.

 WOW!
 Factor: Teaching Talons Session

 Fantastic Finish: Art Day focusing on animal habitats and making bird feeders